-COURAGE-Discuss Daniel's courage in Mending Horses.
+Discuss Daniel's courage in Mending Horses.
 How do the horses help him gain courage?
 Explain how music gives Billy courage.

 PREJUDICE/BIGOTRY-Discuss the difference between prejudice and bigotry.
 How does prejudice lead to bigotry?
-Daniel is called Paddy.
+What is Mr. Lyman's attitude toward the Irish?
+Daniel Linneham, the Irish boy who works for Mr. Lyman, is called Paddy.
 How is this name a symbol of prejudice and bigotry?
+Cite the moment in A Difficult Boy when it's obvious that Ethan doesn't have any prejudices toward the Irish.

-How is Daniel also the victim of prejudice at the beginning of Mending Horses?
+Daniel doesn't escape prejudices when he leaves Mr. Lyman's farm.
+How is Daniel the victim of prejudice at the beginning of Mending Horses?
 Explain the attitude toward the Irish among the circus performers.

-BULLYING-Who are the bullies in Mending Horses?
-Chester Ainesworth grows to regret the way he treated Daniel.
+BULLYING-Who are the bullies in A Difficult Boy and Mending Horses?
+In Mending Horses, Chester Ainesworth grows to regret the way he treated Daniel.
 Who is responsible for his change in attitude about the boy?
 Explain what Jonathan Stocking means when he refers to the "other harm" that Daniel endured.
 Discuss this advice from Mr. Sharp: "Where the other fellow's weak, that's where you've got to be strong.
 You've got to be quick where he's slow, brave where he's cowardly, clever where he's stupid" (p.
 183).
 Describe how this advice helps Daniel when he faces off with Hugh Fogarty.